tylerdr/sprinter-website/src/pages/services/index.md

         - Recommend
       plan: Discovery
       price: Small
-    - description: 'You are on you''re way but need some help getting there. '
+    - description: "You are on you're way but need some help getting there. "
       items:
         - Longer collaboration
         - Hands on training
         - Minimal custom software development
       plan: Accelerate
       price: Average
-    - description: >-
-        You understand that you need to change to stay competitive and want to build a new solution to drive that change.
+    - description: You understand that you need to change to stay competitive and want to build a new solution to drive that change.
       items:
         - Full product development team
         - Onsite resources available
       plan: Transform
       price: Invest
 technologies:
-  - icon: >-
-      <svg viewBox="0 0 128 128"> <path fill="#0868AC" d="M9.625 32.181c-11.029
+  - icon: <svg viewBox="0 0 128 128"> <path fill="#0868AC" d="M9.625 32.181c-11.029
       15.851-9.656 36.476-1.231 53.32.2.404.41.801.617
       1.198l.394.759.246.437.439.786c.262.461.53.92.804
       1.379l.459.756c.304.491.615.976.933 1.46l.398.614c.439.655.888 1.309 1.352